boazbk/tcs/lec_07_other_models.md

 >_"Because we shall later compute with expressions for functions, we need a distinction between functions and forms and a notation for expressing this distinction.
 This distinction and a notation for describing it, from which we deviate trivially, is given by Church."_,  John McCarthy, 1960 (in paper describing the LISP programming language)

-So far we have defined the notion of computing a  function based on the rather esoteric NAND++ programming language.
+So far we have defined the notion of computing a  function based on the rather esoteric NAND-TM programming language.
 While we have shown this is equivalent with Turing machines, the latter also don't correspond closely to the way computation is typically done these days.
 In this chapter we justify this choice by showing that the definition of computable functions will remain the same under a wide variety of computational models.
 In fact, a widely believed claim known as the _Church-Turing Thesis_ holds that _every_ "reasonable" definition of computable function is equivalent to ours.